apache/nuttx/Documentation/reference/user/09_env_vars.rst

 ======================

-The following environment variable programming interfaces are provided by Nuttx and are described in detail in the following paragraphs.
+The following environment variable programming interfaces are provided by NuttX and are described in detail in the following paragraphs.

   - :c:func:`getenv`